Newsom has mixed verdict on California criminal justice laws | Federal News Network

 SACRAMENTO, Calif.
 (AP) — California Gov. Gavin Newsom delivered a mixed verdict on more than three dozen criminal justice laws before his bill-signing deadline Friday, approving measures to seal criminal records and free dying inmates but denying bids to restrict solitary confinement and boost inmates’ wages.

-Starting in July, one new law will give California what proponents call the nation’s most sweeping law to seal criminal records, though it excludes felons convicted of serious, violent...
+Starting in July, one new law will give California what proponents call to seal criminal records, though it excludes sex offenders.
+It will seal conviction and arrest records for...

 READ MORE